-Location: Meet at the Squam Lakes Association headquarters, located at 534 US Rt.
+Location: Meet at the Squam Lakes Association Barn.
+Park in the grassy lot next to the brown SLA building located at 534 US Rt.
 3 in Holderness.
 Click Here for a Google Map.
+Walk down path and across the bridge to get to the barn.

 Registration: Registration is required.
 Space is limited to 12 people.
 Click here to register for this program.